ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

     likely biasing towards overestimating extreme birthweights or gestational ages.
 For example, in the 0-500g category, most babies are probably pretty close to 500g, not equally likely to be <1 gram versus 499-500 grams.
+    A limitation of this approach is therefore to overestimate the severity of the risk exposure distribution.
+Since these extremely high risk categories are quite rare, we expect that the impact of this will be small.
+In future work, we could use a more complex transformation to derive continuous values from the risk categories, but we should not pursue this until we have an application where it is clear that this limitation is a risk to the validity of our results.

 Restrictions
 ++++++++++++